Ulster Folk and Transport Museums: History

+Authorised by the Ulster Folk Museum Act (Northern Ireland) 1958 (c.
+7 (N.I.)), the museum was created to preserve a rural way of life in danger of disappearing forever due to increasing urbanisation and industrialisation in Northern Ireland.
+The 136 acre site the museum occupies was formerly the estate of Sir Robert Kennedy and was acquired in 1961.
+The museum opened to the public for the first time three years later in 1964.

+Exhibits

-The Folk Museum houses a variety of old buildings and dwellings which have been collected from various parts of Ireland and rebuilt in the grounds of the museum, brick by brick. are devoted to illustrating the rural way of life in the early 20th century, and visitors can stroll through a recreation of the period's countryside complete with farms, cottages, crops, livestock, and visit a typical Ulster town of the time called "Ballycultra", featuring shops, churches, and both terraced and larger housing and a Tea room.
+The Folk Museum houses a variety of old buildings and dwellings which have been collected from various parts of Ireland and rebuilt in the grounds of the museum, brick by brick.
+The site is devoted to illustrating the rural way of life in the early 20th century, and visitors can stroll through a recreation of the period's countryside complete with farms, cottages, crops, livestock, and visit a typical Ulster town of the time called "Ballycultra", featuring shops, churches, and both terraced and larger housing and a Tea room.
 Regular activities include open hearth cooking, printing, needlework, and traditional Irish crafts demonstrations.
 All these new developments have aided UFM in developing a new visitor base and have gained the site international recognition.

 The museum is the holder of Northern Ireland's main film, photographic, television and sound archives.
 The museum holds the BBC Northern Ireland archive of radio and television programmes, and also possesses over 2,000 hours of sound material broadcast between 1972 and 2002 by the Irish language radio station RTÉ Raidió na Gaeltachta, from its studios in Derrybeg, County Donegal.
 The museum also maintains an archive of Ulster dialects, and a large library containing over 15,000 books and periodicals.
 The archives and library are open to the public during office hours.

 Transport Museum

+History

+The Transport Museum has its origins in Belfast Corporation's preserved collection of historic transport items, which were temporarily exhibited in the 1950s in a former engine shed near Queen's Quay station.
+This collection was subsequently expanded and moved to new premises on Witham Street, opening on 1 April 1962.
+In 1967, the Transport Museum was removed from Belfast Corporation ownership when it was merged with the Ulster Folk Museum.
+An additional 40 acre of land was purchased at Cultra and the first new gallery was opened in May 1976, although most of the collection remained at Witham Street for the time being.
+In the 1990s, new larger galleries were constructed at Cultra and the rest of the collection was then moved.
+These were the railway and road galleries, which opened in 1993 and 1996 respectively.